Five towns to visit for antique lovers

 Keep an eye out for: David Loves Antiques, 27 West Park, Montpellier Mews Antiques Market, Walker Galleries, Bettys of Harrogate.

-Where to stay in Harrogate >
+Browse all our places to stay in Harrogate >

 Narrow cobbled streets and steep climbs greet you in Rye, a coastal town full of surprises in East Sussex.
 From Ypres Tower built in 1249 to the quaint Mermaid Inn rebuilt in 1420 (with cellars dating from 1156), this is a place where history is keenly felt at every turn.
 Fans of the BBC’s Antiques Roadshow will be familiar with glass specialist Andy McConnell, whose glittering shop, Glass Etc, can be found on Rope Walk.
 This is the place to pick up exquisite 18th-century drinking glasses, Bohemian scent bottles and Regency decanters.